SilhouetteCipher/SurfaceSleepTimer/readme.md

 ## Perfect for Surface Tablets and YouTube Users

 This application is ideal for Surface tablet users who enjoy watching YouTube videos before sleep.
+By using this timer, you ensure that your device locks when the timer ends, preventing unnecessary battery drain throughout the night after you have falled asleep.
 The screensaver button enables a blank screen, which is particularly useful as Windows YouTube does not support audio playback while the device is locked.
-By using this timer, you ensure that your device locks when the timer ends, preventing unnecessary battery drain throughout the night.

 ![Surface Sleep Timer Screenshot](/images/screenshot.png)